ananya77041/dj-mix-generator/README.md

 - **Musical key estimation** with chromagram analysis
 - **Beat matching** via time-stretching to align tempos
 - **Enhanced downbeat detection** optimized for kick drums and percussive elements
+- **Visual downbeat selection** with interactive waveform interface for manual precision
 - **Professional DJ transitions** with tracks entering on their first downbeat
 - **Transition preview mode** to test-listen only the transition sections
 - **Intelligent track caching** to avoid re-analyzing the same tracks